twezowic/twezowic/README.md

 [EN]

-I am currently studying Computer Science at the Warsaw University of Technology in the 7th semester.
+I am currently studying Computer Science for a Master's degree at Warsaw University of Technology in the 1st semester.
+I obtained an Engineer's degree from the Warsaw University of Technology in Computer Science.

 During my studies, I programmed in Python, Java, C#, C++ and Javascript.
 I learned about Azure cloud management and agile design principles.